-Article XX(c)(3)(i) of the 1981 Wage Agreement requires a signatory Employer to establish and maintain an Employer Benefit Plan to provide health and other non-pension benefits for its Pensioners whose last classified employment was with such Employer.
-In addition, Article II E. of the Employer Benefit Plan provides health benefits for the eligible surviving spouses of Employees and Pensioners whose last classified employment was with the Employer.
-Inasmuch as the Complainants are Pensioners and the surviving spouses of Employees and Pensioners whose last signatory classified employment was with the Respondent, the Respondent was responsible for their health benefits coverage during the term of the 1981 Wage Agreement.
-The issue here is whether the Respondent is contractually obligated to provide such coverage beyond the expiration of the 1981 Wage Agreement when the Respondent did not sign the 1984 Wage Agreement.
+The issue here, however, is whether the Respondent is contractually obligated to provide such coverage after the expiration of the Wage Agreement when the Respondent did not sign the 1981 Wage Agreement.
 The United States Court of Appeals for the Fourth Circuit, in Dist.
-29, United Mine Workers of America, et al. v.
+29 United Mine Workers of America, et. al. v.
 Royal Coal Co., 768 F.2d 588, 592 (4th Cir.
-1985) and Dist 17 United Mine Workers of America, et al. v.
-Allied Cor., etc., 765 F. 2d 412, 417 (4th Cir.
-1985) (en banc), has ruled that an Employer s contractual obligation to provide~e~ benefits to its Pensioners does not extend beyond the expiration of the Wage Agreement.
+1985) and Dist.
+17 United Mine Workers of America, et. al. v.
+Allied Corp., etc., 765 F. 2d 412, 417 (4th Cir.
+1985) (en banc), has ruled that an Employer's contractual obligation to provide health benefits to its Pensioners does not extend beyond the expiration of the Wage Agreement.
 Accordingly, the Respondent is not responsible for providing health benefits coverage for its Pensioners after September 30, 1984.
-Inasmuch as the surviving spouse of an Employee who died as a result of a mine accident, and the surviving spouse of a Pensioner, who is receiving a Surviving Spouse benefit, have the same eligibility period as a Pensioner, such surviving spouses should be treated the same way as Pensioners under the Employer Benefit Plan.
-Accordingly, the Respondent is not responsible for providing health benefits coverage after September 30, 1984 for the surviving spouses of Employees who died as a result of mine accidents, nor for its Pensioners' surviving spouses who are receiving Surviving Spouse benefits.
+Inasmuch as the surviving spouse of a Pensioner, such a surviving spouse should be treated the same way as a Pensioner under the Employer Benefit Plan.
+Accordingly, the Respondent is not responsible for providing health benefits coverage after September 30, 1984 for its Pensioner's surviving spouses who are receiving a Surviving Spouse benefit.

-The Complainants' representative has also asked whether coverage may be provided under the 1974 Benefit Plan and Trust.
+The Complainants' representative has also requested in the alternative that coverage be provided under the 1974 Benefit Plan and Trust.
 Under that Plan, a beneficiary is entitled to coverage only if it is determined that the beneficiary's last Employer is "no longer in business."
 Such determination is made by the Trustees under established procedures separate from the ROD procedure.